paula-maria/paula-maria/README.md

-Paula Maria aqui👋🏻 apenas criando repositórios para pojetos acadêmicos e profissionais
+Paula Maria aqui👋🏻 apenas criando repositórios para projetos acadêmicos e profissionais

 <!---
 paula-maria/paula-maria is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.